kalutheo/elm-ui-explorer/examples/music-player/README.md

 ## Music Player

-This is a simple Music Player in ELM.<br/>
+This is a simple Music Player in ELM.
-It uses ports with the HTML5 Audio Api.<br/>
+- It uses ports with the HTML5 Audio Api.
-SoundTracks are Mocked from Spotify API.

 <img src="player-screenshot.png" width="300" />